GrumpyOldTroll/ietf-ambi/draft-jholland-mboned-ambi.md

 --- abstract

-This document introduces Asymmetric Manifest-Based Integrity (AMBI).
+This document defines Asymmetric Manifest-Based Integrity (AMBI).
 AMBI allows each receiver of a stream of multicast packets to check the integrity of the contents of each packet in the data stream.
 AMBI operates by passing cryptographically verifiable manifests for the data packets, over out-of-band communication channels.

 --- middle

 #Introduction        {#problems}

 Multicast transport poses security problems that are not easily addressed by the same security mechanisms used for unicast transport.

-The "Introduction" sections of the documents describing TESLA {{RFC4082}}, and TESLA in SRTP {{RFC4383}}, and TESLA with ALC and NORM {{RFC5776}} present excellent overviews of the challenges unique to multicast authentication, briefly summarized here:
+The "Introduction" sections of the documents describing TESLA {{RFC4082}}, and TESLA in SRTP {{RFC4383}}, and TESLA with ALC and NORM {{RFC5776}}
+present excellent overviews of the challenges unique to multicast authentication, briefly summarized here:

  * A MAC based on a symmetric shared secret cannot be used because each packet has multiple receivers that do not trust each other.
  * Asymmetric per-packet signatures can handle only very low bit-rates because of the computational overhead.
  * An asymmetric signature of a larger message comprising multiple packets requires reliable receipt of all such packets, something that cannot be guaranteed in a timely manner even for protocols that do provide reliable delivery, and the retransmission of which may anyway exceed the useful lifetime for data formats that can otherwise tolerate some degree of loss.

-Aymmetric Manifest-Based Integrity (AMBI) specifies a method for receivers or middle boxes to cryptographically authenticate and verify the integrity of a stream of packets, by communicating packet "manifests" (described in {{manifests}}) via an out-of-band communication channel that provides authentication and verifiable integrity.
+Aymmetric Manifest-Based Integrity (AMBI) specifies a method for receivers or middle boxes to cryptographically authenticate and verify the integrity of a stream of packets, by communicating packet "manifests" (described in
+{{manifests}}) via an out-of-band communication channel that provides authentication and verifiable integrity.

 Each manifest contains cryptographic hashes of packet payloads corresponding to specific packets in the authenticated data stream.

-Three ways to authenticate a manifest are defined:

- * Asymmetric signature of a message containing the manifest.
- * Authenticated unicast stream providing a sequence of manifests.
- * Using one of the prior two constructions to bootstrap a root manifest containing authentication information for further manifests.
-This we term "recursive authentication".

-When using asymmetric signatures, recursive authentication allows the sender to amortize the computational overhead for a single asymmetric signature across enough data packets to sustain high data rates.
-When using a secure unicast stream, the recursive verification allows for scaling the authenticated data stream to more receivers than can otherwise be sustained with a limited set of trusted servers.
+Each manifest MUST be delivered in a manner that provides cryptographic integrity of the manifest.
+For example, TLS or IPSec may be used to deliver a stream of manifests with unicast from a trusted sender to many receivers, or another mechanism that provides authentication for a multicast stream, such as a protocol which signs each packet, could be used to provide authentication for the manifests.

 Upon successful verification of the contents of a manifest and receipt of any subset of the corresponding data packets, the receiver has proof of the integrity of the contents of the data packets listed in the manifest.

 An "anchor message", described in {{anchor-message}}, provides the link between an authenticated data stream and the out-of-band channel of manifests that authenticates it.
+This document defines a DNS-based method for a sender to advertise a URI that can be used to retrieve the anchor message over a secure transport.
+The anchor message MAY also be provided by other out-of-band mechanisms that provide integrity guarantees for the anchor message.
+Describing alternate methods is out of scope for this document.

 Authenticating the integrity of the data packets depends on:

  * authentication of the anchor message that provides the linkage between the manifest channel and the data stream; and
- * the secrecy and cryptographic strength of private keys used for signing manifests, or the authentication of the secure unicast streams used for transmitting manifests; and
+ * the secrecy and cryptographic strength of private keys used for signing manifests, or the authentication of the secure channels used for transmitting manifests; and
  * the difficulty of generating a collision for the packet hashes in the manifest.

 ##Comparison with TESLA

 AMBI and TESLA {{RFC4082}} and {{RFC5776}} attempt to achieve a similar goal of authenticating the integrity of streams of multicast packets.
 AMBI imposes a higher overhead, as measured in the amount of extra data required, than TESLA imposes.
 In exchange, AMBI provides non-repudiation (which TESLA does not), and relaxes the requirement for establishing an upper bound on clock synchronization between sender and receiver.

 This tradeoff enables new capabilities for AMBI, relative to TESLA.
 In particular, when receiving multicast traffic from an untrusted transit network, AMBI can be used by a middle box to authenticate packets from a trusted source before forwarding traffic through the network, and the receiver also can separately authenticate the packets.
 (This use case is not possible with TESLA because the data packets can't be authenticated until a key is disclosed, so either the middlebox has to forward data packets without first authenticating so that the receiver has them prior to key disclosure, or the middlebox has to hold packets until the key is disclosed, at which point the receiver can no longer establish their authenticity.)

 ##Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 #Protocol Specification